elenderg/PAL-1000/instruções de compilação.md

 `Repeat.`

-`67.
-The routine above needs a lot of help, first, to move that rider around, and secondly, to do some detailed scanning once he's found a type, a global, or a routine to scan.
-Here's one of the "move a rider" routines that he needs:` - `
+67. The routine above needs a lot of help, first, to move that rider around, and secondly, to do some detailed scanning once he's found a type, a global, or a routine to scan.
+Here's one of the "move a rider" routines that he needs:

 `To move a rider (code rules - noise):`